gateio/gateapi-php/docs/Api/MarginApi.md

 Cancel lending loan

-Only lending loans can be cancelled
+Only lent loans can be cancelled

 ### Example